tamari92/spawncycler/analysis.md

 ##### WaveDifficultyModifier
 The value of the `WaveDifficultyModifier` is determined directly by the game's `Difficulty` and `GameLength`:

-`WaveDifficultyModifier = (1.50 x DoshDifficultyMultiplier) x (WaveNum / MaxWave)`
+`WaveDifficultyModifier = (1.50 x DoshDifficultyModifier) x (WaveNum / MaxWave)`

-The `DoshDifficultyMultiplier` depends on the Difficulty of the game.
-In general, higher difficulties have a higher `DoshDifficultyMultiplier` because ZEDs award less money:
+The `DoshDifficultyModifier` depends on the Difficulty of the game.
+In general, higher difficulties have a higher `DoshDifficultyModifier` because ZEDs award less money:
 ```
 Normal: 1.00
 Hard: 1.25